top of page

 Our business is Earth Observation within the fields of Scientific Data Processing and Intelligent Software Applications.

-on-board satellite systems - satellite instrument processors filtering out useful data, pre-process data (image equalization, clouds, land cover ...), compress and downlink to Earth
+B. On-board satellite systems – satellite instrument pro cessors filtering out useful data, pre-process data (image equalization, data harmonization), accomodation of machine-learned applications, compress and downlink to Earth

 University of California Los Angeles (UCLA) – Earth, Planetary and Space Sciences One major collaborating research partner is the Department of Earth, Planetary and Space Sciences at Uni- versity of California in Los Angeles (UCLA).
 UCLA's Department of Earth, Planetary, and Space Sciences is a preeminent academic center for studies of the Earth and Planets.
 It includes over thirty full-time faculty, sixty graduate students from around the world, and forty researchers engaged in a wide range of research extending from the center of the Earth to planetary sys- tems surrounding other stars.
 The department maintains strong involvement in domestic and international space missions, including providing instruments and scientific leadership for DAWN, Artemis, Lunar Reconnaissance Orbiter, Insight, and Europa Clipper.